On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Results

 \item Achievability: Our coding schemes for $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}(N,K,N_B,K_B)$ are obtained by first designing coding schemes for classical setting of $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}(N,K,N_B,K_B)$, and then translating them to the quantum setting via CSS codes to achieve the same rate tuple.
 The connection is developed in Section \ref{sec:CS2QS} and formalized in Theorem \ref{thm:ab}.
 Remarkably, all the extreme points (see Figure \ref{fig:2}) of our inner bound for $\mathcal{C}_{Q}$ are achieved by \emph{pure} coded states $\rho_{RQ_1\dots Q_NB_1\dots B_{N_B}}$ (see Figure \ref{fig:channel}).

 \item Converse: Theorem \ref{thm:region} contains two converse bounds, i.e., the two hyperplanes in $\mathcal{R}_{cut}$ and $\mathcal{R}_{\infty}$.
 The converse bound in $\mathcal{R}_{cut}$ is

 This bound has a cut-set interpretation via the classical storage problem $\widetilde{\mbox{CS}}\widetilde{\mbox{SRA}}$ as follows.
 In (\ref{cut}), the LHS corresponds to the message size $H(Y_0)$.
-The first term on the RHS corresponds to the total storage size of the $K$ unerased storage nodes after subtracting from those $K$ nodes another $N-K$ nodes which need to be kept secure, and therefore cannot provide information about the message.
+The first term on the RHS corresponds to the total storage size of the $K$ unerased storage systems after subtracting from those $K$ systems another $N-K$ systems which need to be kept secure, and therefore cannot provide information about the message.
 Intuitively, the first term on the RHS corresponds to $H(Y_{[K] \setminus [N-K]})$.
-Similarly, the second term on the RHS is the total storage size available in the $K_B$ unerased SR-nodes, after removing $N_B-K_B$ of those nodes, which need to be kept secure, i.e., $H(B_{[K_B] \setminus [N_B-K_B]})$.
+Similarly, the second term on the RHS is the total storage size available in the $K_B$ unerased SR-systems, after removing $N_B-K_B$ of those systems, which need to be kept secure, i.e., $H(B_{[K_B] \setminus [N_B-K_B]})$.
 The insight extends to the quantum storage problem $\widetilde{\mbox{QS}}\widetilde{\mbox{EA}}$ by the connection between the two problems.

 The converse bound in $\mathcal{R}_{\infty}$ is